waldrain/waldrain.github.io/pv.md

 - Up to 93% conversion rate, 30% conversion loss, 30% continuous power
 - Temperature control fan: temperature ≤ 45 °C, the fan stops; temperature ≥ 45 °C, the fan starts
 - Buzzer: when any protection of the inverter is triggered, the inverter will immediately disconnect the power supply, the load enters protection mode and the buzzer sounds

+I wrecked this one by attaching PV panels directly to the inverter.
+That worked fine as long as the battery was happy.
+At oner point, though, the BMS turned it off, the voltage rose too high, and the inverter was destroyed.

 ### PUGU